Three ways to buy Thrivent funds

 Common fees and expenses

-The good news is that the Securities and Exchange Commission (SEC) requires that investors receive a full disclosure of mutual fund fees and expenses.
+The Securities and Exchange Commission (SEC) requires that investors receive a full disclosure of mutual fund fees and expenses.
 However, this doesn’t mean that the information is always easy to understand.
 Here’s a list of the common fees and expenses associated with mutual funds, although not all fees apply to all funds:

 • Fund operating expenses

-These expenses are most commonly expressed as a fund’s expense ratio, which is how much a mutual fund charges its shareholders by percentage per year.
+These expenses are frequently expressed as a fund’s expense ratio, which is how much a mutual fund charges its shareholders by percentage per year.
 A good rule of thumb is the lower the ratio, the lower the operating costs passed on to shareholders.
-The different types of fees include:
+The different types of fees included in the expense ratio are:

 • Management fees

-Included are the costs of the day-to-day management of a fund by portfolio managers and research analysts, who monitor the portfolio and make investment decisions.
-These fees may vary as some funds are simply more expensive to run due to the nature of the fund’s focus.
-Generally, it costs more money to research smaller emerging markets stocks than it does to research large U.S. stocks.
+These cover the day-to-day management of a fund by portfolio managers and research analysts, who monitor the portfolio and make investment decisions.
+These fees may vary as some funds are more expensive to run due to the nature of the fund’s focus.
+For example, it typically costs more money to research smaller emerging markets stocks than it does to research large U.S. stocks.
 Stock funds are generally more expensive than bond funds.
-Actively managed funds are generally more expensive than index funds.
+Actively managed funds are often more expensive than index funds.

 • Distribution/12b-1 fees

-Some funds may have an annual marketing or distribution fee, generally 0.25 to 1 percent (the highest allowed) of the fund’s net assets.
+Some funds may have an annual marketing or distribution fee, generally 0.25–1% of the fund’s net assets.

 • Other expenses